xirf/latex_math_evaluator/doc/performance/caching.md

 ## Multi-Layer Cache Architecture

-The evaluator uses a 4-layer caching system for optimal performance:
+The evaluator uses a 4-layer caching system for improved performance:

 | Layer | Name               | Key                    | Value          | Use Case                             |
 | ----- | ------------------ | ---------------------- | -------------- | ------------------------------------ |